jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_alarm_ignore.md

 folder: SpotlightEnterprise
 ---

 Configure Spotlight to ignore this alarm and future cases of this alarm.

 Select the rule by which you want Spotlight to ignore future cases of this alarm: ignore this alarm for the current value or for the current connection.
 The choices are dependent on the type of alarm.

-This is a simplified interface for Do not alarm for certain values.
+This is a simplified interface for [Do not alarm for certain values][enterprise_cfgmonitor_alarm_ignorevalues].

 {% include links.html %}